TO: Debate Coaches

 E. A school must provide judges/scorers to cover entries according to the rules.
 Judges must be at least one year out of high school.
 If you are unable to provide the required number of judges/scorers, fees will be assessed at the rate of $200.
 (Read the Constitution for clarification) There are NO partial judges, nor can you combine entries from different divisions to calculate your judge requirement.

 F. Each school will pay a refundable judges bond of $200.
 This bond must be received by the State Office prior to the state tournament and accompany their tournament entry form.
 The refund will occur after the completion of your school's judging obligation.
 This bond may be a separate school check or a personal check which will be held for return at the end of the tournament.
 If the bond is included in the entry fee, a check will be written for the refund amount.
 It will be mailed if not picked up.

 G. Please list any judges/scorers who could be hired and paid by the IHSSA by sending an e-mail to the IHSSA State Office or a division manager.

 H. Resolutions are as follows

-Policy-- Resolved: The United States federal government should substantially increase its economic engagement toward Cuba, Mexico or Venezuela.
+Policy-- Resolved: The United States federal government should substantially increase its non-military exploration and/or development of the Earth's oceans.